Mayank-Prakash-Sharma18/math-english/content/english-intermediate/adjectives/_index.md

 ### By formation

-If anyone of these are at the end of a word, then that word is most probably an adjective:
+If anyone of these suffixes is at the end of a word, then that word is most probably an adjective:

--able, -ish, -ic,  - noun + ly,  -ent, -ar, -ful,  -ous,  -ive, -like/some
+-able, -ish, -ic,  - noun + ly,  -ent, -al, -ful,  -ous,  -ive, -like/some

 E.g. It is ***injurious*** to you. (injurious - adjective)